Numerical semigroups, polyhedra, and posets II: locating certain families of semigroups: Introduction

 A \emph{numerical semigroup} is a cofinite subset $S \subseteq \ZZ_{\ge 0}$ of the non-negative integers that is closed under addition.
 Numerical semigroups are often specified using a set of generators $n_1 < \cdots < n_k$, i.e.,

 The \emph{Ap\'ery set} of $m \in S$ is the set

 of the minimal elements of $S$ within each equivalence class modulo $m$.
 Since $S$ is cofinite, we~are guaranteed $|\!\Ap(S;m)| = m$, and that $\Ap(S;m)$ contains exactly one element in each equivalence class modulo $m$.
-The elements of $\Ap(S;m)$ are partially ordered by divisibility, that is, $a \preceq a'$ whenever $a' - a \in \Ap(S;m)$; we call this the \emph{Ap\'ery poset} of $m$ in $S$.
+The elements of $\Ap(S;m)$ are partially ordered by divisibility, that is, $a \preceq a'$ whenever $a' - a \in S$ (or, equivalently, whenever $a' - a \in \Ap(S;m)$); we call this the \emph{Ap\'ery poset} of $m$ in $S$.

 A family of rational polyhedra whose integer points are in bijection with certain numerical semigroups, first introduced by Kunz~\cite{kunz} and independently in~\cite{kunzcoords}, has received a flurry of recent attention~\cite{alhajjarkunz,wilfmultiplicity,oversemigroupcone,kaplanwilfconj,kunzfaces1,kunznew,kunzcoords}.
 More specifically, given $m \ge 2$, the \emph{Kunz polyhedron} $P_m$ is a pointed rational cone, translated from the origin, whose integer points are in bijection with the numerical semigroups containing $m$ (we defer precise definitions to Section~\ref{sec:polyhedra}).
 One of the primary goals of studying these polyhedra is to utilize tools from lattice point geometry (e.g., Ehrhart's theorem) to approach some long-standing enumerative questions involving numerical semigroups~\cite{wilfsurvey,kaplanwilfconj}.